sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/181_Creating_and_managing_the_connection.md

 ## Better connection management
-Currently, we will need to use util/database.js for every DB operation.
-This is not ideal, since we'll create a new connection for each op.
+Currently, we need to use util/database.js for every DB operation.
+This is not ideal, since this means creating a new connection for each op.
 Also, we won't be able to close the connection.

 Let's change the database util to prevent this.
 ```js